-When discussing how to choose a real estate agent for selling your property I probably don’t need to tell you that it needs to be someone that is good at their job.
-You commit a lot of money to paying an agent and you’re also entrusting them with a high-value property.
+When discussing choosing the best real estate agent for selling property I probably don’t need to tell you that it needs to be someone that is good at their job.
+You commit a lot of money to pay an agent and you’re also entrusting them with a high-value property.
 You want to make sure that you choose the person that’s going to get the best outcome for you.

 Now, one of the problems I see with this is that most people make that decision based on feelings.
-They choose people they like or that they feel familiar with and they’re not really good grounds for making such a momentous decision.
+They choose people they like or that they feel familiar with and they ate not really good grounds for making such a momentous decision.
 You need someone that can actually deliver the goods.
-It’s important that the person you choose has a good manner but that’s not the whole story.
+It’s important that the real estate agent you choose has a good manner but that’s not the whole story.

-If you are selling an investment property that you have had on the rental market for some time it can seem logical to defer to your managing agent to sell the property You wont get any arguments from the managing agent.
-Picking up a selling commission on a property of ten or twenty thousand is a huge windfall in comparison to the fifty or even a hundred dollars a week in managing commissions.
+If you are selling an investment property that you have had on the rental market for some time it can seem logical to defer to your managing agent to sell the property.
+You won’t get any arguments from the managing agent.
+Picking up a selling commission on a property of $10,000 or $20,000 is a huge windfall in comparison to the $50 or even $100 a week in managing commissions.
 But the problem is that there is a huge difference in skill sets required to being a selling agent.

 When you choose a real estate agent for selling your property, you need to make the decision predominantly around the qualities of the person, the particular agent, and not necessarily the agency.

-Do some comparisons and there’s plenty of information on the internet to do this.
-Basically, you want to look at how many properties they’ve sold in the same price point as you will be selling and preferably the same type of properties.
+Do some comparisons between local agents and there’s plenty of information on the internet to do this.
+Basically, you want to look at how many properties they’ve sold in the same price point as the property you will be selling and preferably the same type of properties.

 I engaged her and she listed it on a Friday.
 And on Monday she had it sold because she had a database of people interested in that type of property and she had it sold for our asking price.

-I think that’s a pretty good story to really reflect the value of doing a little bit of research.
+I think that’s a pretty good story to really reflect the value of doing a little bit of research to get the best real estate agent to sell your property.

 The best way to demotivate someone is to not give them the full job.
 My view is that you should go with one agent exclusively and let them do their best work.